Arktis1345/AGforPG/README.md

 The Cindersella tool can be used by saving a proof in the input.txt file and running the entire Cinderella notebook.

-The alphageometry folder contains our full unorganized setup for reference, but we recommend to clone AG from the original repository.

 The Konstruktionen folder contains constructions used for the thesis, some of which are visualized with our tool.